Sammyjo20/laravel-haystack-docs/getting-started/configuration.md

 ## Process Automatically

-This configuration determines whether Laravel Haystack should automatically queue "Stackable" jobs after each job is processed.
+This configuration determines whether Laravel Haystack should automatically queue `Stackable` jobs after each job is processed.
 If set to `false`, you will need to manually call `$this->nextJob` inside your jobs:

 ```php
 // config/haystack.php